abbasudo/laravel-purity/README.md

 await request(`/api/articles?${query}`);
 ```
 ## Upgrade Guide

+### Version 3
+changed how `$filterFields` array works. it no longer renames fields, instead, it restricts filters that are accepted by the field as mentioned in the [Restrict filters](#restrict-filters) section.
+to rename fields refer to [Rename fields](#rename-fields). `sortFields` However, didnt change.

 ### Version 2
 changed filter function arguments. filter function no longer accepts filter methods, instead, filter function now accepts filter source as mentioned in [Custom Filters](#custom-filters) section.